r2c-CSE/semgrep-utilities/README.md

 This script works with SAST results.
 You can write a similar script for SCA findings.
 The [DefectDojo parser](https://github.com/DefectDojo/django-DefectDojo/blob/477583eb674a6a93516a2b794cd9889cb6d7ab81/dojo/tools/semgrep/parser.py) and the sample [Semgrep JSON](https://github.com/DefectDojo/django-DefectDojo/tree/master/unittests/scans/semgrep) files can help understanding the requirements for SCA.

-It consists of `transformFindingsToJSON.py` which handles:
+It consists of `transformFindingsToJSON.py` which does the following:
-    * Fetching findings from a specific Semgrep deployment via its API.
+    * Fetches all available findings from a specific Semgrep deployment (uses pagination)
-    * Handling pagination to retrieve all available findings.
-    * Transforming the API response structure into the `Semgrep JSON Report` format that DefectDojo expects for imports.
+    * Transforms the API response structure into the `Semgrep JSON Report` format that DefectDojo expects for imports.
-    * Saving the transformed findings to a local JSON file (`semgrep_findings_formatted.json`).
+    * Saves the transformed findings to a local JSON file (`semgrep_findings_formatted.json`).

 * Run script
 ```